AJQuinn/emd-mirror/doc/source/install.rst

 Stable PyPI version
 *******************

-This version of the code is stable and will be updated relatively slowly.
+The `stable version of the code <https://pypi.org/project/emd/>`_ is hosted on `PyPI <https://pypi.org>`_ and will be updated relatively slowly.
 Any updates to PyPI will (hopefully) only contain working changes that have been running without problems on the development versions of the code for a while.

-.. container:: toggle
+.. container:: toggle body

-    .. container:: header
+    .. container:: header body

         .. raw:: html

             <h3 class='installbar'>install from pip</h3>

-    .. container:: installbody
+    .. container:: installbody body

         EMD can be install from `PyPI <https://pypi.org/project/emd/>`_ using pip::